Beauty Blogs

 2. Matte Foundation

-Matte foundations are ideal for oily or combination skin types as they control shine and provide a matte finish.
+• Ideal for oily or combination skin types as they control shine and provide a matte finish.

 Best for: Oily and combination skin.